Taxes and shipping calculated at checkout

-Kestrel’s many awards include the Bob Kuhn Wildlife Award, Sponsored by Jodie and James Rea, at the 2020 Masters of the American West; the James Earl Fraser Award for Sculpture in 2019 and in 2013, and the 2017 Prix de West Purchase Award at the Prix de West Invitational; the Purchase Award at the Briscoe Art Museum’s 2013 Night of Artists; the WAA Purchase Award in 2014 and Gold Medal for Sculpture in 2011, 2012, and 2013 at the Phoenix Art Museum’s West Select; the Artists’ Choice Award in 2017, Featured Artist in 2011, and Best of Show in 2005 and 2008 at the Coors Western Art Exhibit & Sale; and the People’s Choice Award in 2007 and the Red Smith Award in 2008 at the National Museum of Wildlife Art’s (NMWA) Western Visions Show & Sale.
+At the Autry’s 2021 Masters of the American West, Kestrel won the Kenneth T. and Eileen L. Norris Foundation Award for Sculpture for Sole of the Rock.
+His many other awards include the Bob Kuhn Wildlife Award at the 2020 Masters of the American West; the 2017 Prix de West Purchase Award and the James Earl Fraser Award for Sculpture in 2019 and in 2013 at the Prix de West Invitational; the Purchase Award at the Briscoe Art Museum’s 2013 Night of Artists; the WAA Purchase Award in 2014 and Gold Medal for Sculpture in 2011, 2012, and 2013 at the Phoenix Art Museum’s West Select; the Artists’ Choice Award in 2017, Featured Artist in 2011, and Best of Show in 2005 and 2008 at the Coors Western Art Exhibit & Sale; and the People’s Choice Award in 2007 and the Red Smith Award in 2008 at the National Museum of Wildlife Art’s (NMWA) Western Visions Show & Sale.